michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 1. Open **DBBT (Darcy's BlackBerry Tools)**.
 Remember to first replace its bundled `cap.exe` with the modified one from FerreiraPablo.
 That file should be in the same folder as the `DBBTool.exe` file.
 2. In the "Build Autoloader" tab, select your newly created **patched OS `.signed` file** and the original **Radio `.signed` file** that Sachesi created in Step 1 (if your device requires one) by clicking **...** button.
 3. Enter the name of the new Autoloader file.
-4. Click the "Build it\!" button.
+4. Click the "Build it!" button.
 5. DBBT will combine the files and create a new, fully functional Autoloader `.exe` in the same folder.

 ### Flashing Your Device